Minimum-norm interpolation for unknown surface reconstruction: Notations and Preliminaries

 In algorithms that use a single stencil (local method) to approximate geometric quantities at a specific surface point, employing the entire set $P_\pm$ may be excessive.
 Alternatively, one could define just a pair of ghost points at the point of interest $\p_0 \in P$ within a local stencil, thereby reducing the size of the interpolation problem to $N=n+2$ points:

-This approach results in a manageable $N\times N$ interpolation problem.
-However, the target unknown function of the interpolation remains undefined and is dependent on how the chosen numerical method extrapolates the approximate function away from $\p_0$ and $P$.
+This approach results in a manageable $N\times N$ interpolation problem \reviewB{that reduces the per-stencil cost compared with augmenting all $2n$ points as in \eqref{Ppm}, while still avoiding the trivial constant-level solution and enforcing a signed-distance-like behavior near $p_0$.} However, the target unknown function of the interpolation remains undefined and is dependent on how the chosen numerical method extrapolates the approximate function away from $\p_0$ and $P$. \reviewB{ \begin{remark} Since off-surface information is imposed only at $p_0$, the interpolant can be less constrained away from $p_0$ when sampling is highly nonuniform, noise is present, or the stencil crosses sharp features.
+This may reduce robustness and degrade the accuracy of the reconstructed implicit function and its derivatives.
+In such cases, one may increase the local stencil density and/or add ghost points for a small subset of stencil points to provide additional off-surface constraints. \end{remark} }